travismacdonald/TrainingMode-CommunityEdition/README.md

 # Training Mode - More :: A Melee Modpack for Practicing Tech

-Training Mode - More is an expanded version of the ubiquitous training modpack for Super Smash Bros.
+Training Mode - More is an expanded and updated version of UnclePunch's training modpack for Super Smash Bros.
 Melee.

-It contains all the features you know: savestates, combo training, eggs-ercise, etc., with even more coming soon.
+To download the ISO, click 'Releases' on the right side, then download "TM-More.zip".
+Unzip, then drag your melee iso on the 'Drag Vanilla Melee Here.bat' file.

+Feel free to file an issue to request a new feature.

-Training Mode - More has completely overhauled the build process.
+We have completely overhauled the build process.
 Now any developer can easily add new features to the modpack.
 Have some specific tech you want to train?
 Find a bug that's been annoying you?
 Come make a PR!

-Feel free to file an issue to request a new feature.

-To download the ISO, click 'Releases' on the right side, then download "TM-More.zip".
-Unzip, then drag your melee iso on the 'Drag Vanilla Melee Here.bat' file.

 ## Changes From the Original
 - New Training Lab Features:
     - New neutral jump option for CPUs, set as the default.
     - Jump actions no longer make the CPU self-destruct.
     - SDI multiplier is set to low by default.
-    - This is just the beginning.
-Much more planned in the near future!
+    - Much more planned in the near future!
 - Features in progress:
     - Edgeguard training event.
 - Developer Features: